-Relaxing the " $S_z$ -constraint" as in [26], becomes perfectly legitimate when hyperfine or spin-orbit coupling are considered, since the operator $S_z$ no longer commutes with the Hamiltonian.
+Relaxing the " $S_z$ -constraint" hence the "collinearity constraint", becomes perfectly legitimate when hyperfine or spin-orbit couplings are considered, since the operator $S_z$ no longer commutes with the Hamiltonian.
+As a matter of fact, real physical systems do exhibit either light [27,28] or strong [29, 30] noncollinearity of their spin densities.
 Similarly, the use of complex spin-orbitals is natural, when considering relativistic corrections resulting in a complex Hamiltonian operator.
-So, in such a context, one should use no more but no less than general complex spin-orbitals in HF calculations [27].
+So, in such a context, one should use no less than general complex spin-orbitals in HF calculations [31].
 The "spin-same-orbit" coupling term used in these calculations does not commute with the $S^2$ -operator.
 Therefore, one cannot strictly speak of " $S^2$ -spin contamination" in relativistic GCHF wave functions.
 However, calculating the expectation value of $S^2$ , a bona fide quantum observable, can still provide valuable physical information about the system.

-A general expression for the expectation value of $S^2$ has been obtained in the DODS case [8], and has served as a measure of spin contamination.
+A general expression for the expectation value of $S^2$ has been obtained in the DODS case [8], and has served as a measure of $S^2$ -spin contamination.
 However, as far as we are aware, no such formula has been published in the case of a GCHF wave function.
+This gap will be filled in the next section.